onzfonz/comp227/src/content/3/en/part3b.md

 and could also provide various services such as databases.

 For a decade, [Heroku](http://heroku.com) was dominating the PaaS scene.
-Unfortunately the Heroku's free tier ended at 27th November 2022.
+Unfortunately, Heroku's free tier ended at 27th November 2022.
 This is very unfortunate for many developers, especially students.
-Heroku is still very much a viable option if you are willing to spend some money.
-They also have [a student program](https://www.heroku.com/students) that provides some free credits.
+They do have [a student program](https://www.heroku.com/students) that provides some free credits, but I would advise against it.

 While there are replacements for Heroku that could work with this course like: